Research in the Department of Kinesiology and Public Health

 In our department, students and faculty work cohesively together in a supportive academic environment to study everything from the effects of pregnancy on a family to the best method to teach children healthy exercise habits.
-Below are just a few examples of the of research Kinesiology majors are involved with.
+Below are just a few examples of the research in which Kinesiology and Public Health students are involved.

-Dr. Suzanne Phelan recently received a $3 million NIH grant to conduct a research project aimed at preventing gestational diabetes.
-Dr. Phelan and her team will recruit women who had gestational diabetes in their first pregnancy, and will help them adopt healthy behaviors prior to their next pregnancy.
+Dr. Suzanne Phelan received a $3 million NIH grant to conduct a research project aimed at preventing gestational diabetes.
+Dr. Phelan and her research team are recruiting women who had gestational diabetes in their first pregnancy.
 Read more about gestational diabetes prevention.